mami-project/draft-kuehlewind-plus-problem-statement/draft-kuehlewind-plus-problem-statement.md

 encryption of existing transport protocol headers as a solution to the ossification problem described above.
-The next section further specifies derived demands on the protocol design space for a new or the extension of an existing protocol to implement such signaling.
+The next section further specifies derived demands on the protocol design space for a new or the extension of an existing protocol to provide such signaling.
-Most important points are endpoint control over and minimization of exposed information to avoid future ossification that again leads to network devices making implicit assumptions as well as the ability to make any unauthorized middleboxes mangling detectable as the lack of this detectability in today's protocols is one of the mayor root causes for the ossification problem we have today.
+Most important points are a) endpoint control over and minimization of exposed information to avoid future ossification that again leads to network devices making implicit assumptions as well as b) the ability to make any unauthorized middleboxes mangling detectable as the lack of this detectability in today's protocols is one of the mayor root causes for the ossification problem we have today.
 Detection of mangling together with the ability to have an endpoint-authorized